POPVOX/site/site/emailverification/README.txt

 	Add:
 		SITE_ROOT_URL = "http://www.example.org" # no trailing slash!
-		EMAILVERIFICATION_FROMADDR = "address@yourdomain.com"
-	which will be the From address on emails sent to users with the verification code.
+		SERVER_EMAIL = "MySite <noreply@example.org>"
+		   (the address from which the verification codes are sent)

+		SERVER_EMAIL is used by several other aspects of Django so you can override the address for this project with the EMAILVERIFICATION_FROMADDR setting.

 Add a record to your URLConf like this
 :